I’m glad you’re here!

 • Brianna

-Brianna is a novelist and poet represented by Brent Taylor at Triada US Literary Agency.
-She’s a graduate of VCFA’s MFA in Writing for Children and Young Adults, and has a Bachelor’s degree in both English and Journalism.
-Before finding her way back to fiction, she worked as a journalist and a teacher.
-She is a mentor with PEN America's Prison and Justice Writing program and spent much of last year as an intern at the Tobias Literary Agency.
-When she’s not writing, she’s probably out taking too many pictures of flowers.
+A graduate of VCFA’s MFA in Writing for Children and Young Adults, Brianna has a Bachelor’s degree in both English and Journalism.
+Before finding her way back to fiction, Brianna worked as a journalist and a teacher.
+She interned with the Tobias Literary Agency, and she is a mentor with PEN America's Prison and Justice Writing program.

 Specialties: